chararch/gobatch/README.md

 ## Architecture

-In GoBatch, job is divided into multiple steps, the steps are executed successively.
+In GoBatch, Job is divided into multiple Steps, the steps are executed successively.

 ![](https://raw.githubusercontent.com/chararch/images/main/gobatch.png)